On the evening of August 24th, 2018, Efe Ajagba and Curtis Harper entered the boxing ring.

 “Fighters quit all the time,” Turner says.
 “This guy just did it honestly.
 He didn’t take a dive.
 He didn’t hurt anybody.
 He didn’t bite off part of someone’s ear to get disqualified.
 I don’t condone what he did but I understand it.”

 Harper didn’t “run” in the literal sense.
-He turned and (in rather dignified fashion, actually) stepped through the ropes and walked slowly down the elevated runway leading back to the dressing room.
+He turned and (in a rather dignified fashion, actually) stepped through the ropes and walked slowly down the elevated runway leading back to the dressing room.
 He didn’t respond to the booing and taunts from the crowd.

 And what of the fans who were deprived of action that they’d paid for?
 Hey, the fans in attendance got their money’s worth.
 There were 10 other fights on the card that night.
 And Ajagba vs. Harper was more memorable than any of them.
 Years from now, when the other fights have faded from memory, those fans will be telling people, “I saw the most amazing thing one night at the fights.”